Apache Thrift

-With a remote procedure call (RPC) framework it combines a software stack with a code generation engine to build cross-platform services which can connect applications written in a variety of languages and frameworks, including ActionScript, C, C++, C#, Cappuccino, Cocoa, Delphi, Erlang, Go, Haskell, Java, JavaScript, Objective-C, OCaml, Perl, PHP, Python, Ruby, Elixir, Rust, Scala, Smalltalk and Swift.
+It uses a remote procedure call (RPC) framework and combines a software stack with a code generation engine to build cross-platform services.
+Thrift can connect applications written in a variety of languages and frameworks, including ActionScript, C, C++, C#, Cocoa, Delphi, Erlang, Go, Haskell, Java, JavaScript, Objective-C, OCaml, Perl, PHP, Python, Ruby, Elixir, Rust, Scala, Smalltalk, and Swift.
 The implementation was described in an April 2007 technical paper released by Facebook, now hosted on Apache.

 Architecture

 Thrift includes a complete stack for creating clients and servers.
 The top part is generated code from the Thrift definition.
-From this file, the services generate client and processor code.
-In contrast to built-in types, created data structures are sent as result in generated code.
+From this file, the services generate client and processor codes.
+In contrast to built-in types, created data structures are sent as a result of generated code.
 The protocol and transport layer are part of the runtime library.
 With Thrift, it is possible to define a service and change the protocol and transport without recompiling the code.
-Besides the client part, Thrift includes server infrastructure to tie protocols and transports together, like blocking, non-blocking, and multi-threaded servers.
-The underlying I/O part of the stack is implemented differently for different languages.
+Besides the client part, Thrift includes server infrastructure such as blocking, non-blocking, and multi-threaded servers.
+The underlying I/O part of the stack is implemented differently for different programming languages.

 Thrift supports a number of protocols: